 - Avoid senioritis and disciplinary issues that could impact your college matriculation.

 For many seniors, April marks the end of a long period of uncertainty.
 Emails and envelopes from colleges have arrived, and the result is usually a definitive acceptance or denial.
 However, for students who are put on a college’s waiting list, the next steps are less clear.
 Due to an increase in the number of applications per student, driven by test-optional policies, and uncertainty about who will accept their offer of admission, some colleges will opt to have long waitlists.…

 - Keep us informed of your admissions decisions.
 If you were deferred, update the college on your continued interest and new information such as test scores, leadership activities, or academic accomplishments.

 - Avoid senioritis by keeping your grades up and avoiding disciplinary issues.

-- As you research colleges, be sure to complete the virtual information sessions and tours, and look for special opportunities such as student panels, opportunities to visit
+- As you research colleges, be sure to complete the virtual information sessions and tours, and look for special opportunities such as student panels, and major-specific

 - Finish your supplemental essays and submit all applications (as well as scholarship applications) prior to the December vacation.